wanx-troopers/wanx-troopers.github.io/what-plugs-where/context-windows.md

 Note: [Wan Animate](../wan-animates.md#wan-animate) and [Infinite Talk](../infinite-talk.md) have their own mechanisms to keep extending videos.
 They are not implemented via Context Windows.

-## 2025.12.08

-There is reasonably hope that [drozbay](https://github.com/drozbay)'s changes in some time will get added to ComfyUI native.

-As of the present moment his latest and greatest code is [contextwin_vace_251208a](https://github.com/drozbay/ComfyUI/tree/contextwin_vace_251208a) branch on his Github.

 ## 2025.12.07